stoty/underflipper/README.md

 ### (Optional) Create a virtual environment

-Use your preferred method to create a virtual environment.
+Use your preferred method to create a virtual python environment.
 If you don't know what that it, it is safe to skip this step.

 ### Install dependencies